jupyter-server/enterprise_gateway/docs/source/operators/config-add-env.md

     startup attempt will take place.
 If a second timeout occurs, Enterprise Gateway will report a failure to the client.

+  EG_SENSITIVE_ENV_KEYS=""
+    A comma separated list (e.g. "secret,pwd,auth") of sensitive environment variables.
+Any environment variables that contain any of the words from this list will have their values as EG_REDACTION_MASK whenever logged.

+  EG_REDACTION_MASK=********
+    The redaction mask used if EG_SENSITIVE_ENV_KEYS is set.
+Sensitive environment variables will be logged as this redaction mask instead.

   EG_KERNEL_LOG_DIR=/tmp
     The directory used during remote kernel launches of DistributedProcessProxy kernels.
 Files in this directory will be of the form kernel-<kernel_id>.log.